sueszli/autodiff/README.md

 # autodiff 💨

-A bare-bones implementation of **forward-mode autodiff** (Automatic Differentiation AD) using Python's AST (Abstract Syntax Tree) purely for educational purposes.
+A bare-bones implementation of **forward-mode autodiff** (Automatic Differentiation AD) using Python's AST (Abstract Syntax Tree) for educational purposes.

 <br>